openstack-archive/puppet-murano/README.md

 **What the murano module affects:**

-* murano, the application catalog service for OpenStack.
+* [Murano](https://wiki.openstack.org/wiki/Murano), the application catalog service for OpenStack.

 ### Beginning with murano